-The clerkship is divided into 3 one-week rotations to which you will be assigned in groups of 1 to 3 students.
-These clinical experiences are based at UConn John Dempsey Hospital, Hartford Hospital, and a third week with several sites including the UConn Health Outpatient Pavilion, Connecticut Children’s Medical Center, and the Hospital for Special Care.
+Students are assigned to one primary clinical site based at UConn John Dempsey Hospital, Hartford Hospital, Saint Francis Hospital, Charlotte Hungerford, and Middlesex Hospital.
 Each of these sites provides exposures to different neurological subspecialties, patient populations and health systems, providing you with a multifaceted introduction to clinical neurology in a variety of settings.
 You will also participate in two “Required Observations in Neurology” (RONs) which will help you hone your neurological examination skills, and in 3 half-day (Monday afternoon) didactic sessions.
-Case discussions in which common neurological disorders are presented for detailed discussion occur on the first two Monday afternoons of this rotation.
-Students present interesting cases to a neurology faculty member on the third Monday of the rotation.
-At the end of the clerkship you will have an opportunity to evaluate the entire clerkship experience.
+One half-day is dedicated to neuroradiology.
+At the end of the clerkship, you will have an opportunity to evaluate the entire clerkship experience.
 We take these comments very seriously and are always looking for ways to improve the educational experience.

 Preparation for the Rotation

 You should prepare for sessions on the first half-day of the rotation regarding neurological exam techniques, the brain death examination, and lumbar puncture by viewing the assigned videos on HuskyCT prior to those sessions.